-Why should Stockspot clients complete the W-8BEN Form?
+Do Stockspot clients need to complete the W-8BEN form?

-Stockspot clients own investments in exchange traded funds (ETFs) that derive their income from the United States (US).
+There are two ETFs in the Stockspot Model Portfolios that derive income from the United States (U.S).
 These include the iShares Emerging Markets ETF (IEM) and iShares Global 100 ETF (IOO).
 There are two ETFs in the Stockspot Sustainable Portfolios that derive income from the U.S. including the BetaShares Global Sustainability Leaders ETF (ETHI) and VanEck Vectors MSCI International Sustainable Equity ETF (ESGI).
-These ETFs are subject to US withholding tax.
+These ETFs are subject to U.S. withholding tax.